 Network visualization

-The non-directed network visualization represents co-occurences of characters in the scene-by-scene plot descriptions.
+The non-directed network visualization represents co-occurrences of characters in the scene-by-scene plot descriptions.
 The nodes (circles) indicate the different characters.
-Green nodes are Javanese in origin and pink ones are also found in the Indian versions of the stories.
+Green nodes are Javanese in origin and pink ones indicate that they are also found in the Indian versions of the stories.
 The size of the nodes corresponds to their degree (larger nodes have a higher number of connections).
 An edge (line) between two characters means they are present in the same scene.
 The thickness of the edges represents the number of times two characters appear together in the same scene.
 Clicking on a character's node reveals more information:

 Degree.
 The amount of connections of the given node.